RGB Projection Light

 This LED lamp is a simple lighting project that reuses a three colour LED light and mounts it in a tube to create a colourful projection light that looks great when pointed against a wall.

-You can also find this project on Instructables.
+You can also find this project on Instructables with complete photos.

 So we took it apart, and started playing around with the lights themselves.
 It turns out that if you mount just the lights inside a tube, and shine that against a wall, you get a lovely, simple pattern of overlapping coloured segments.
 So it’s a very colourful light, but the overall effect on the space is neutral.